 Most recent articles

-As web content specialists, we find the new accessibility guidelines disappointing.
+The new accessibility guidelines are disappointing.
 They do little to foster quality content.
-In fact, they’re weaker on content standards than the earlier version.
+They seem weaker on content standards than the earlier version.

 Publishing content online is fast, cheap and easy.
 That’s one of the great things about the web, but also one of its downsides.
 Many websites heave and groan under the weight of too much low value content.
 Sadly, their users do too.